-- Recommendation 2.4 a majority of the Board should be independent directors.
-Subsequent to 30 June 2020, the Board has a majority of independent directors; - Recommendation 2.5 the chair should be an independent director and in particular, should not be the same person as the CEO of the company; and - Recommendation 4.1 the Board should establish an audit committee which has at least three members, all of whom are non-executive directors.
+- Recommendation 2.5 the chair should be an independent director and in particular, should not be the same person as the chief executive officer of the company; - Recommendation 4.1 the Board should establish an audit committee which has at least three members, all of whom are Non-executive directors.

-The other recommendations that are not fully complied with are: 1.5 and 1.6, and the reasons for non-compliance are set out in the commentary for the respective recommendations.
+The other recommendations that are not fully complied with are: 1.5, 1.6 and 3.4, and the reasons for non-compliance are set out in the commentary for the respective recommendations.